 Sequencing SARS-CoV-2: how do I analyse my data?

 The RAMPART software can be used to assess the performance of a sequencing run.
 This real-time toolkit provides an intuitive and graphical view of sequence depth-of-coverage across the target genome.
 This tool is great for ensuring that sufficient reads have been obtained across all barcoded samples, and for identifying when sufficient sequence reads have been produced for the next analytical steps.
-Docker images have been prepared and are available, along with supporting documentation, here.

 For on-demand, flexible sequencing of 12-480 SARS-CoV-2 genomes in a sequencing run, we recommend: